Keyboard Does Not Work After Doing Windows Update

 5> Reboot your machine it should reload the necessary keyboard drivers.

 Hopefully one of these fixes has brought back your keyboard to a functioning state.
-If so let us know what worked for you so we can help others.
-If not you may need to contact Microsoft to show you how to restore your computer to a previous state.
+If it works for you let us know so we can help others.

 If you need a new computer now, consider a QuadStation Computer System.
 They support from 2 to 12 displays, choose a system below for full details and pricing.
 Turnaround time is just a few days.
 It will be the longest lasting computer you have ever owned!